 Special Features of this Class

-- This is a pragmatic class – not a theory based one
+- This is a pragmatic working class with a case study and workshops

 - Be able to sell the concepts upward and reduce internal resistance to change